 We bet you’ll have already seen part of Brac even if you’ve never been there!
 The famous Zlatni Rat (‘Golden Horn’) Beach in Bol is the star of many a piece of literature or advertising on Croatia with its pebbled stretch of beach jutting out into the luminous blue sea.
 Brac is an excellent choice for families, with a number of family-friendly resorts and hotels amongst the main towns of Bol, Supetar, Sutivan and Milna.
 There’s also plenty of activities on offer for the sporty – Bol, in particular, is a very suitable spot for windsurfing.
 Hikers will adore heading up to Vidova Gora (the highest point on the island); you will be rewarded with amazing views across to the other islands.

-Brac is also famous for its white stone – a material used to not only construct buildings on the mainland (e.g. Sibenik’s cathedral) but even the White House!
+Brac is also famous for its white stone – a material used to not only construct buildings on the mainland such as Sibenik’s cathedral and Diocletian’s Palace in Split.